rticommunity/connextdds-py/docs/source/participant.rst

     with dds.DomainParticipant(DOMAIN_ID) as participant:
         pass

-Additionally, you can supply an additional parameter to specify the QoS.
+Additionally, you can supply an additional parameter to specify the :class:`DomainParticipantQos`.
 For example, if you would like to have a participant with a quicker shutdown cleanup period, you can follow the code below.